 Whether you use SLX or MDL, Simulink can detect and warn if models contain characters unsupported in the current locale.
 For SLX, you can use the Model Advisor to help you, see Check model for foreign characters.

-You can export (save) a model created with the latest version of the Simulink software in a format used by an earlier version, such as Simulink 7.0 (R2007b).
-For example, you might want to perform such an export to make a model available to colleagues who only have access to a previous version of the Simulink product.
+You can export (save) a model created with the latest version of the Simulink software in a format used by an earlier version.
+For example, to share a model with colleagues who only have access to a previous version of the Simulink product.

 To export a model in an earlier format: